-US seizes pot-growing houses tied to China-based criminals
+U.S. seizes dozens of California pot-growing houses tied to China-based criminals

 Much of the pot was shipped back to those states through Atlanta, Chicago and New York City.

 The drug is legal in California but requires permits to grow and can’t be sent across state lines.
 It is still banned by the U.S. government.
-Black-market pot farms are often set up in the inland region where authorities carried out the raids because it’s cheaper than the San Francisco Bay Area.
+Black-market pot farms are often set up in the inland region, where authorities carried out the raids, because it’s cheaper than the San Francisco Bay Area.

 Most Read Business Stories